 David O. Wilson, MD, MPH, Project Co-Leader, Clinical Science

-This new Project 3 in the UPCI Lung Cancer SPORE builds on both clinical and population based resource development and substantive research findings from the prior SPORE funding periods.
+The progress of Project 3 in the Hillman Lung Cancer SPORE builds on both clinical and population based resource development and substantive research findings from the prior SPORE funding periods.

 Project 3 will pursue three translational aims to refine and validate a lung cancer risk prediction model and a diagnostic serum biomarker panel.